 The Watson Institute is the legacy of Mr. and Mrs. David Thompson Watson.
-A Pittsburgh business leader and well-known international attorney representing such notables as A.M.
+A Pittsburgh business leader and a well-known international attorney representing such notables as A.M.
 Byers, Andrew Carnegie, W.H.
-Vanderbilt, Henry Phipps and Henry Clay Frick, David Watson and his wife, Margaret, dedicated considerable time and resources for the care, education and treatment of children with disabilities.
+Vanderbilt, Henry Phipps, and Henry Clay Frick, David Watson and his wife, Margaret, dedicated considerable time and resources to the care, education, and treatment of children with disabilities.

 After David’s death in 1916 and Margaret’s death shortly thereafter, the Watson’s “Sunny Hill” summer estate in Sewickley, PA became the D.T.
 Watson Home for Crippled Children.
 Their legacy continues today, more than 100 years later.

 Throughout the Watson Institute’s rich history, the organization has reached individuals with disabilities at all stages of their lives.
 From the early days of our history as the home of the Dr. Jonas Salk polio trials, to the present day as the region’s premier provider of special education and mental health services for children, the Watson Institute keeps D.T. and Margaret Watson’s compassionate work at the core of all that we do.

 The Polio Years

 Prior to 1941, the D.T.
 Watson Home for Crippled Children cared mostly for patients who suffered from bone diseases such as osteomyelitis and tuberculosis of the bone, using physical therapy and exercise to treat these diseases.
 In the 1940s, Watson began to see an influx of polio patients.
 At the time, Watson was one of only four schools in the U.S. chosen by the National Association of Infantile Paralysis to provide care for epidemic areas.